LezardSC/42-tokenizer/documentation/en/Multisig.md

 ###### Constructor Initialization

-The constructor sets up the owners and the number of confirmations required.
+The constructor initializes the owners, sets the number of confirmations required, and ensures all ownership constraints are met.

 ```solidity
     constructor(